 - Copy the API token to your clipboard or to a text file so that you can complete the next steps.

-• You should have the root certificate to establish the HTTPS connection with the Cisco Umbrella registration server.
-You should import the root certificate of DigiCert given below into the device using the crypto pki trustpool import terminal command.
-Steps to get the certificate are below.
+Import the root certificate of DigiCert given below into the device using the crypto pki trustpool import terminal command.

-Communication for device registration to the Cisco Umbrella server is via HTTPS.
+Communication for device registration to the Umbrella server is through HTTPS.
 This requires a root certificate to be installed on the router.

 While in the Configure Terminal (conf t), run the following commands on your ISR.
-There are two choices, one of which is to simply import the cert directly from Cisco.
+There are two choices, one of which is to simply import the certificate directly from Cisco.

 crypto pki trustpool import url http://www.cisco.com/security/pki/trs/ios.p7b

-The second option is to use the import terminal, then paste the Root Certificate and the word quit after it.
+The second option is to use the import terminal, then paste the certificate and the word quit after it.

-To download this certificate directly from a link instead of pasting it in, you can find the certificate here:
+To download this certificate directly from a link instead of pasting it in, click here

 The contents of the certificate are also below and can also be copied from this document, although the download is less prone to error.